Chua Ser Lien: Death

 On the morning of 8 July 2020, after being given their medication, the inmates of the psychiatric housing unit were allowed to come out of their respective cells for one hour of television time.
 Chua, who was described as a "reclusive", did not join the others to watch television, and he preferred to roam the day room alone for a walk, which he usually did for the past few months without issue.

 However, prison officers noticed something amiss as the CCTV cameras captured Chua walking up the stairs from the third floor to the fourth floor, where he began climbing up railings that had bars across them.
 He climbed sideways from the bars, using them as steps, until he was on the fourth level.
 By the time the prison officers arrived to stop him, it was too late as Chua released his grip and fell backwards before the first officer could reach him, and he hit his head onto the foot of the stairs at the third floor.
-As a result of the fall, Chua, who suffered a head injury, could not be revived despite efforts by officers to resuscitate him, and he died at Changi General Hospital at 10.15 am.
+As a result of the fall, Chua, who sustained a head injury, could not be revived despite efforts by officers to resuscitate him, and he died at Changi General Hospital at 10.15 am.
 At the time of his death, Chua Ser Lien was 58 years old and he had served 16 years, six months and 12 days behind bars.

 Chua's funeral took place for five days and after his cremation, his ashes were laid to rest at Mandai Crematorium.
 However, Chua's death was not reported in the media until the coverage of the coroner's inquiry into his death.